 Lindsey earned B.S., M.S., and Ph.D. degrees from the George W. Woodruff School of Mechanical Engineering at Georgia Tech, where he was awarded the Sigma Xi Research Award for his M.S. thesis research.
 More recently, he served for six years on the Woodruff School External Advisory Board, serving as Chair for the last three of those years.
 He also served three years on the College of Engineering Advisory Board at Georgia Tech.
 Lindsey has authored more than 50 publications, served as a reviewer for peer-reviewed journals, and delivered invited talks at international conferences and before the JASON Panel of the DoD.
 He has served on dissertation reading committees, co-founded and directed student paper competitions at Georgia Tech and at Clark Atlanta University, and he has served as a volunteer mentor for students from a local magnet high school for the sciences.

-Over 45 years of experience in the oil industry having held executive management positions in the U.S. and internationally.
+With over 45 years of experience in the oil industry, Richard Gooley has held executive management positions in the U.S. and internationally.
 His roles include serving as the President of Koch Nitrogen Company, a subsidiary of Koch Industries, and multiple corporate-wide leadership roles in the areas of finance, enterprise risk management, tax, insurance, marine, credit, and global trading within Phillips Petroleum Company and CITGO Petroleum Corporation.

 He received his Bachelor of Science degree in Industrial Management in 1971 from Auburn University and has been an active participant in professional and civic organizations throughout his career as well as holding elected office, serving from 1990-1994 as a member of the Bartlesville, Oklahoma school board, and as its' President in 1994.
 He was a member of the Board of Directors of the Oklahoma State School Board Association.
 He has also served on Auburn University's College of Business Advisory Council and as a member of the University of Arkansas' Information Technology Advisory Council.